Trump Loses Bid To Shield Financial Records From Grand Jury

 The court, in a 7-2 decision, rejected arguments that the president should enjoy immunity from investigation while he holds office or that a prosecutor must show a greater need than normal to obtain records.

+The president can still contest the subpoena on other constitutional or legal grounds.
+Wednesday’s ruling only means that he does not enjoy blanket immunity from subpoenas issued in connection with state criminal investigations and is not entitled to heightened protections against such subpoenas.

 A New York grand jury subpoenaed records held by Trump’s longtime accounting firm, Mazars USA.
 Trump sued to prevent Mazars from turning over those records.
 The Supreme Court’s ruling in Trump v.
-Vance, District Attorney of the County of New York means those records will now be turned over to the New York prosecutor, Manhattan district attorney Cyrus Vance.
+Vance, District Attorney of the County of New York means those records may have to be turned over to the New York prosecutor, Manhattan district attorney Cyrus Vance, although further legal arguments could delay that for several months.

 But the financial records will not necessarily become public.
 Grand-jury investigations are confidential, although occasionally the findings are leaked in violation of the law.
 Any charges resulting from the grand jury investigation, however, could include the information revealed by the subpoenas.